miayam/learn-css/008 Layout/README.md

 ```
 Think a box that contains items you can manipulate how they group inside.
 You can make them either sit next to each other like books in a bookshelf
 or stack on top of each other like floors in a building.
+It's flexible!

 ### Grid
 ```css